 It is played in a circle, or roda, with two members engaging in various attacks and defenses while maintaining a melodic fluidity.
 These movements are driven by the rhythms emanating from the roda’s instruments and vocal song.
 Capoeira was created by African slaves in Brazil over 500 years ago, and through Mestre Bimba and others, has since become a recognized art form.
 Capoeira can be done by anyone of any age or size and its benefits are evident in all who take it on.
 It is a beautiful expression, which is best understood through active experience.

 The formal performance space in the Marriott Center for Dance, The Hayes Christensen Theatre, was named in honor of Elizabeth R. Hayes and William Christensen, in recognition of their outstanding contributions to dance and the University of Utah.

 The 333-seat professional theatre, shared by the Departments of Modern Dance and Ballet, has 14 rows of seating steeply raked to permit all audience members an excellent view.
 On stage left is a quick change room, restroom, and a ballet barre with an electric-radiant panel to warm dancers’ legs and feet.

-Our versatile yet intimate theatre can accommodate a wide-variety of live and unique performances.
+Versatile yet intimate theatre can accommodate a wide variety of live and unique performances.
 There’s not a bad seat in the house.

 The Hayes Christensen Theatre has hosted lectures, conventions, lunch meetings, auditions, rehearsals, concerts, and live events to name a few.
 In addition to the Theatre, The Marriott Center for Dance has space and studios to accommodate every activity.